ArchMage8/GameSEED-Project/Assets/Obsidian/GameSEED Project 2024/Game/Design/Boss.md

 - Constantly active on the room of the boss, deactivates attack when not in boss room.
 - Vines spawn point will find the player position then when it decides to attack give it a delay of 2 seconds to display spawn point and then protrude.
 - Spike will stay for 2 seconds before disappearing
-- occurs every 6 seconds (make this changeable, exclude delay times).
+- occurs every 8 seconds (make this changeable, counted after mark spawn).
 ![[mark.png]]
 ![[mark2.png]]
 ![[mark 3.png]]